|

 Controlled Drugs

-Because controlled drugs are subject to laws, a medical assistant is legally responsible for adhering to regulations associated with handling, administering, disposal, and safe-keeping of medications within their scope of practice.
-It is highly recommended that medical assistants are familiar with federal, state, and legal guidelines, maintain awareness of federal and state health care regulations regarding regulated substances, and operate in compliance with the national and state regulatory agencies and government (OSHA) guidelines.
+Because controlled drugs are subject to many laws, a medical assistant is legally responsible for adhering to all related regulations.
+Therefore all medical assistants must be familiar with and follow federal, state, and legal guidelines, maintain awareness of federal and state health care legislation and regulations, and maintain and dispose of regulated substances in compliance with the national and state regulatory agencies and government (OSHA) guidelines.

-One simple way to prepare for these responsibilities is to read the package inserts and drug labels that accompany all medications, whether they are drugs from drug company representatives (drug-reps), or drugs ordered by the practice.
+The most efficient way to prepare for these responsibilities is to read the package inserts and drug labels that accompany all medications, whether they are drugs from drug company representatives (drug-reps), or drugs ordered by the practice.
 Another excellent source of information is the Physician's Desk Reference, or PDR, which most medical offices receive free of charge every year and be aware of office policies and procedures.
-And of course... partaking in professional continuing education programs and courses.

 |